savvytv/homeassistant/hass_projects/in_wall_multisensor/README.md

 Then set the pins as follows:
 D3 - I2C SDA
 D4 - I2C SCL
-Da - Switch1
+D1 - Switch1
 Click Save at the bottom.
 ![](images/6.png)

 Set up MQTT with your username, password, server and topic.
 Remeber the topic has to be unique for every MQTT device.
 ![](images/7.png)

 ### Setting up rules etc.